cultureandempire/cultureandempire.github.io/README.md

 Bread and circuses.
 The criminals inside the ring, fighting the wild animals, and the spectators outside, passively watching.
 That was the way the establishment hoped the Internet would develop.
 Except that the crowd jumped the barriers and joined the fracas in the ring.

 In 2008, the Church of Scientology tried to use copyright law to censor the video interview of a prominent Scientologist, Tom Cruise.
 YouTube complied.
 Other websites refused, and the loose communities calling themselves "Anonymous" decided this censorship was a casus belli.
 It wasn't the first time Scientology hit the Internet.

 In 1995, they sued a Dutch writer and Internet service providers for the leak of secret "church teachings," losing after ten long years in the courts.
 However, while the previous fight took place in the courtroom where Scientology's money could work effectively, this new fight took place on the Internet, where, curiously, all of Scientology's money was worthless.
 This raises a side question, which I'll return to somewhat later, of exactly what currencies operate in this strange world.

 Wikipedia [tells the story](https://en.wikipedia.org/wiki/Project_Chanology) thus, "Project Chanology was formulated by users of the English-speaking imageboards 711chan.org and 4chan, the associated partyvan.info wiki, and several Internet Relay Chat channels, all part of a group collectively known as Anonymous, on January 16, 2008 after the Church of Scientology issued a copyright violation claim against YouTube for hosting material from the Cruise video."

 Before this, Anonymous was best known for ordering lots of pizzas for people they didn't like.
 Chanology was their first real fight, and out of that conflict emerged something surprising in its scale, and breathtaking in ambition.
 Up until this point, Scientology was a very powerful international organization.
 They had subverted the US Internal Revenue Service (IRS) and paid no taxes.
 They were able to make people disappear without consequence.
 They had friends in high places, and their lawyers scared the most defiant of websites into silence.

 What Chanology became was the focal point for thousands upon thousands of people who hated Scientology for strong personal reasons.
 Either they were ex-members, or they had lost family or friends to the cult.
 These were ordinary people, not youthful hackers with nothing to lose.
 They went to Scientology offices and protested.
-They went to online forums and talked.
+They went to on-line forums and talked.

 Anonymous [told Scientology](http://www.youtube.com/watch?v=JCbKv9yiLiQ), they had "decided that your organization should be destroyed."
 And this is pretty much what has happened.
 They tore through the blanket of acquiescence, as Scientology's feared lawyers found themselves unable to stop the leaks and discussions.
 They spread those secret "church teachings" far and wide, and mocked them for being poorly-written sci-fi trash.
 They exposed Scientology's most precious internal secrets -- documents, money, names, and dates.
 The aura of success that people like Tom Cruise had cultivated through their membership of Scientology became a badge of pity, even in the mainstream press.

 Scientology was just the first real fight for Anonymous, which has become the armed wing of the Internet, despite not even being an organization at all.
 They have started to take on the State itself.

-Project Chanology showed what a large, diverse, angry, but highly sane crowd could do, when they ignored the lawyers and the copyright claims, and focused on a real political objective, and a Bad Guy.
-I recall an elderly woman in France telling me there was an online vote on whether Scientology should be banned.
+Project Chanology showed what a large, diverse, angry, yet highly sane crowd could do, when they ignored the lawyers and the copyright claims, and focused on a real political objective, and a Bad Guy.
+I recall an elderly woman in France telling me there was an on-line vote on whether Scientology should be banned.
 Apparently the Scientologists had been voting *en-masse* for a "Non," which was at 60%.
 She was furious, in her firm, grandmotherly way.
 So I set up a few cloud servers and we downloaded a voting script some anon had made.
 After a few hours, the Oui vote was at 90%.

 It is sometimes harder to convince the crowd to jump over the barrier and get involved.
 There are real risks and the benefits can seem faint or unpredictable.
-The Piratebay torrent site tried to provoke a fight over copyright, but most people are content to use Spotify and Netflix.
+Though the Piratebay torrent site tried to provoke a fight over copyright, most people are content to use Spotify and Netflix.
 Apparent civil obedience, breaking the rules when we can get away with it, is still easier for most of us than open confrontation, anonymous or not.

 ## Summing Up